Fossj117/fossj117.github.io/_posts/2020-09-24-pandemic-art.md

 comments: true
 ---

-Somewhere in the depths of the covid-19 pandemic, I started this project where I would cut up self-help book and make collaged found-poem type things out of them (sometimes with little illustrations).
+Somewhere in the depths of the covid-19 pandemic, I started this project where I would cut up self-help books and make collaged found-poem type things out of them (sometimes with little illustrations).
 The initial idea was that I thought it would be funny to re-configure self-help books into dark and/or cynical poems.
-Here is one from *The Subtle Art of Not Giving a Fuck*:
+For example, here is one from *The Subtle Art of Not Giving a Fuck*:

 <p>
 <center>